Govt has not taken any decision on Air India so far : Goyal

 Tuhin Kanta Pandey, Secretary to Department of Investment and Public Asset Management (DIPAM) -- the government department responsible for privatisation -- had said in a tweet on Friday that the Centre has so far not approved any financial bid for Air India.

-When asked about the proposed free trade agreement with the UAE, he said there are lot of opportunities for Indian businesses in sectors such as textiles, gems and jewellery, pharma and healthcare.
-There is tremendous potential in both goods and services, he added.

-On investments, he said "we have to encourage Indian businesses to engage with the UAE."
+When asked about the proposed free trade agreement with the UAE, the minister said there are lot of opportunities for Indian businesses in sectors such as textiles, gems and jewellery, pharma and healthcare.
+There is tremendous potential in both goods and services.
+On investments, he said ''we have to encourage Indian businesses to engage with the UAE.''
+Goyal said businesses in the UAE have shown keen interest in India.

+''We will have to encourage more Indian businesses to engage...Everyone who met me wanted to be partners in infrastructure development initiatives, they are very keen to look at the asset monetisation programme, they are keen to partner with India on promoting tourism,'' he said.

+The minister noted that a lot of potential is available for Indian businesses who are dealing with the UAE in high technology work like providing software services.

 Conversations